Mission

 Research Partnerships & Field Learning

-We support learning and research that explore how cultural change, urbanization, environmental conditions, and economic pressures are shaping the lives of both companion animals and wildlife in urban and rural communities.
+We support learning and research that examine how cultural change, urbanization, environmental conditions, and economic pressures are shaping the lives of companion animals in both urban and rural communities.

-We are particularly interested in projects that help understand real-world challenges such as stray dog and cat populations, public awareness, local resources, and the practical implementation of Mongolia’s Pet Law.
+We are particularly interested in projects that help deepen understanding of real-world challenges such as stray dog and cat populations, public awareness, local resources, and the practical implementation of Mongolia’s pet laws.

-Our work provides field-based perspectives and local insight into everyday conditions that influence animal welfare outcomes.
+Our work offers field-based perspectives and local insight into everyday conditions that influence companion animal welfare outcomes.

-We welcome participation from students at all levels — including middle school, high school, undergraduate, and graduate students — from Mongolia and internationally.
-Opportunities may include observation, short-term field learning, community education, awareness activities, and small independent projects or academic requirements such as internships, field hours, or capstone experiences.
+We welcome participation from students at all levels — including middle school, high school, undergraduate, and graduate — from Mongolia and internationally.
+Opportunities may include observation, short-term field learning, community education, awareness activities, and independent or academic projects such as internships, field hours, or capstone experiences.

 If you are interested, please contact us with a brief introduction and your CV or résumé (if applicable).